i-think-rapido/platformio-cli-flash-toolkit-linux/README.md

 that the Platform.io-IDE is not working properly on NixOS.

-The following walkthrough helps patching the `/dev` folder into the container, so it is available with root access.
+The following walkthrough helps patching the `/dev` folder into the docker container, so it is available with root access.

-For futher usage, we use the platformio CLI within the container.
+For further usage, we use the platformio CLI within the container.
 This wraps the toolchain in a consistant and safe environment.

 **Restrictions**